4aplin/VH/README.md

 used intellij idea with Maven and TestNG

-some tests are not finished because og bugs, look at comments
+some tests are not finished because of bugs, look at comments